Graduation address to new medical doctors

 The main reason that only doctors may prescribe pharmaceutical drugs is that they are toxic and harmful, and have nasty or fatal side-effects.
 Your years of training and experience will hopefully ensure that any benefits from prescribing your patients their drugs will outweigh the harm the drugs do.

 Don't worry; your club will do absolutely everything that it can to keep these medicines exclusive, desired and expensive.
 Your club has extraordinary power, reach and influence.
 It is one of the richest clubs in the world.
-It owns the decision makers in the government and the faculties in university medical schools.
+It owns the regulators and decision makers in the government and the faculties in university medical schools.
 The boards of every big pharmaceutical company in the Western world are members.
-All the traditional media - television, major newspapers, websites, radio and magazines are compliant.
+All the traditional media - television, major newspapers, web sites, radio and magazines are compliant.

 It doesn't matter that a patented pharmaceutical drug is not the best remedy for a particular ailment, or that it has horrible or deadly side-effects.
 Your club will do absolutely everything that it can to hide the alternatives, discredit them, and even outlaw them.
 Perhaps you noticed during your years of study that you used few (if any) natural, un-patented, or non-pharmaceutical medicines?